 "Some of them are supposed to be pretty."

 "Tony Curtis and Jack Lemmon are not pretty."

-“Once at the Greyhound Bus Station.”
-I had been buying Levis at Walker’s Jeans on Boylston Street.
-They cost $6.
-“But he was obviously a man."
+“Once at the Greyhound Bus Station.
+I had bought Levis jeans at Walker’s Jeans on Boylston Street and was walking to South Station.”

 After high school we grew apart.

-Most of of the drag queens fares went to hotels with straight men.
-Neither passengers spoke much en route and I couldn't help, but sing Lou Reed’s WALK ON THE WILD SIDE after dropping them off for a night of wicked sex in a cheap hotel.
+Most of the drag queen fares went to cheap hotels with straight men.
+Neither passengers spoke much en route and after dropping them off for a night of wicked sex in a cheap hotel I couldn't help, but sing Lou Reed’s WALK ON THE WILD SIDE, “In the back room she was everyone’s darling.”

-In 1973 I didn’t know what a back room was, but a move to New York in 1976 opened my eyes, because sexual frontiers were blurred in a city where people changed sexes to suit their desires.
+In 1971 I didn’t know what a back room was, but a move to New York in 1976 opened my eyes, because sexual frontiers were blurred in a city where people answered their desires with a constant yes.

-She looked like a top fashion model in her pink tube top and hot pants, except she was skinnier than any Vogue cover-girl.
+She could have graced a fashion runway in her pink tube top and hot pants.

 A long lacquered nail touched my shoulder.